armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 metadata:
   labels:
     app: spin
-    # this label is here to match the prometheus operator serviceMonitorSelector attribute
+    # This label is here to match the prometheus operator serviceMonitorSelector attribute
-    # prometheus.prometheusSpec.serviceMonitorSelector
+    # prometheus.prometheusSpec.serviceMonitorSelector.
+For more information, see
     # https://github.com/helm/charts/tree/master/stable/prometheus-operator
     release: prometheus-operator
   name: spinnaker-all-metrics